dhyey2402/Eternals/README.md

 -> Student's performance are shown in the form of various graphs so that parents can easily understand their ward'd report and also compare it with the other students of the class and evaluate where their ward stands in the class.

--> The profile of the student will be seen by finger recognition.
+-> The profile of the student will be seen by face recognition.